 Getting Around Pondicherry

 Neighborhoods like the French Quarter and the Tamil Quarter are best explored on foot.
 If you have a bike, navigating around the town gets much simpler.
 It also enables you to visit some of the smaller fishing villages around the coast.
-Having a bike or a car also makes exploring Aurovilla a lot easier and a lot more fun.
+Having a bike or a car also makes exploring Auroville a lot more easier and fun.

-The public transport in Pondicherry is quote poor and while you can book an Ola cab on your phone in Pondi.
-Renting a bike / car remains the best mode of exploration.
+The public transport in Pondicherry is admittedly quite poor.
+While you can book an Ola or Uber on your phone in Pondi, renting a bike or a car remains the best mode of exploration.

 Breaking Stereotypes About Pondicherry

-French is a common language of communication in Pondicherry.
-Statistically 20% of the population in Pondicherry knows French to an extent.
-However, the language is not commonly spoken at all.
+For all its French connection, you may think that it’s a common language of communication in Pondicherry.
+Statistically speaking, only about 20% of the population in Pondicherry knows French to an extent.
 Tamil, Malayalam, Telugu and English are the official languages of Pondicherry and learning French is equivalent to learning Sanskrit.
-It’s a prestigious language to learn, however, it has little use for in the day to day life of Pondicherry.
+It’s a prestigious language to learn, however, it has little use for in the day-to-day life of Pondicherry.